Who May Acquire an A1 Visa?

 There may be a fee for issuing this visa.
 Payments in Misrad Hapnim can be made only with an Israeli credit card.

 After submitting your documents, you will be notified by Misrad Hapnim to come pick up your visa and teudat zehut.
 Processing time may take 4-6 weeks.

 Children of toshvei arai may or may not acquire Israeli citizenship when born in Israel, as per the discretion of Misrad Hapnim.
 In most cases, children born in Israel to parents who are toshvei arai will become Israeli at birth.

 Renewing a Toshav Arai Visa

-To renew a toshav arai visa, schedule an appointment in Misrad Hapnim for the renewal of a teudat zehut.
+To renew a toshav arai visa, schedule an appointment at Misrad Hapnim for a visa renewal.
+Children under 16 do not have to be present.
 Come with your teudat zehut; passport with visa; proof of residency, i.e. gas, water, and electric bills; kupat cholim card; and personal status documents, i.e. birth and marriage certificates.